I’ve done some shitty things in my life. Epic mistakes that I wish I could take back:

 Moving From Shame into Self Love

-Self-love sounds like a beautiful idea – but how do you love yourself when you feel completely and utterly fucked up?
+Self-love sounds like a beautiful idea – but how do you love yourself when you feel completely messed up?

 Overcoming shame is not an easy path, but in my humble opinion, it’s the only path worth taking.

 Because shame and guilt won’t get you anywhere good.